-An emergency fund is an amount of money set aside solely for the purpose of covering life’s emergencies.
-Having an emergency fund is a key part of your money management plan.
+An emergency fund is an sum of money set aside solely for the purpose of covering life’s emergencies.
+Having an emergency fund is a key part of any money management plan.

 How much money should you have in an emergency fund?